Glatzli/model_comparison_codes/README.md

   	-> works for AROME & ICON data
      	calculate angle (numpy) & aspect ratio (xDEM)

 - maybe subset all models to have smaller datafiles? would save time each read in!
 Easy w.
-CDO TODO for AROME
+CDO TODO for AROME: unknown grid info, with python very slow...
    UM & WRF not yet possible: missing lat/lon...
 - calc VHD:
+  in ICON2TE looks like CAP persists longer, would be more consistent with AROME and ground measurements. in ground meas. minimum is at 06UTC, in spatial plots it looks like it would be earlier!
+It's important to document exactly what I've done.
+Probably there is not too much difference... compare with HATPRO data (spatial plot) and radiosonde (point plot)

-  Problem for ICON: different height coords for z and th etc (staggerd & unstaggered), i just set them equal. (z difference between levels ~50m at hafelekar) -> how to treat best?
+  can it be correct with only 0.3 MJ/m^2 (in model!) -> calc for radiosounding & HATPRO (cosma already did that, but ) Problem for ICON: different height coords for z and th etc (staggerd & unstaggered), i just set them equal. (z difference between levels ~50m at hafelekar) topography is also different!
+Has probably same error... general notes for calc:
 	- take care that all needed vars are read if some are calculated!
 No checks included due to time-reasons...
 	- are units for VHD calc right?
 I have 3*10^6 values, cosma 1.1*10^6 -> YES, everything ok!
-VHD a bit larger as for cosma
+VHD larger as for cosma
- - calced VHD for ICON for all points over full timespan, saved it and started to plot as small multiples
+ - calced VHD for ICON for all points over full timespan, saved it and started to plot as small multiples :)
+ - zmax: how to find stable layers/inversion: plot pot temp profiles for mult stations, maybe take same threshold as lukas umek in his paper? in vert. profiles it looked pretty shallow.
+Man braucht irgendein Maß für stärke und dicke des CAPs. zB Inversionshöhe & VHD.
+Maybe search for profiles at my plots?
+Warum zB ist mein VHD größer am Taleingang-> profil!

 general notes/inputs: